 To help raise money for the upkeep of the memorial a cookery book has been produced.
 The book contains recipes contributed by people from all over the world - people for whom Crete is a special place, and who, in common with the fighters Tom Dunbabin and Geoff Edwards, who had the idea for the erection of a memorial at Preveli, value the courage and kindness of the Cretan people in sheltering and aiding the allied troops.

-A substantial number of icons is kept in the Monastery of Preveli.
-The icons compose interesting themes, covering a period from the first half of the 17th to the end of 19th century approximately, an era that the good tradition of Crete has been interrupted by the Turkish conquest.
+A substantial number of icons are kept in the Monastery of Preveli.
+The icons compose interesting themes, covering a period from the first half of the 17th to the end of the 19th century approximately, an era that the good tradition of Crete has been interrupted by the Turkish conquest.

-The choices made in the selection of the various themes of the icons, indicates a good level of culture of the monks - who purchased these at the end of 19th century, considering the distance from the urban centers and the isolation of the area.
+The choices made in the selection of the various themes of the icons indicate a good level of culture of the monks - who purchased these at the end of the 19th century, considering the distance from the urban centers and the isolation of the area.